wp-plugins/speedy-smilies/readme.txt

 * Added a basic check for incompatible plugins.
 * CSS is now minified as it passes through the Speedy Smilies plugin to yield faster download and rendering times for visitors.
 * Improved the plugin's control panel settings page and added a sample text box to preview smilies (see screenshot).
-* Added two new smilie sets (WordPress Default, in case anyone actually likes the smilies that ship with WordPress, and Moskis).
+* Added two new smiley sets (WordPress Default, in case anyone actually likes the smilies that ship with WordPress, and Moskis).

 = Release 2 (7/9/2009) =
 * First public release!